Last Updated: July 4, 2021

 Well, by using Facebook’s store traffic ad objective on mobile, they managed to reach potential customers that were near their stores.

 In France, the beauty company Clinique boosted its brand awareness by 13 points.
 They used Facebook’s targeted ads to achieve that.

-Pepsi noticed 11.1% lift of in-store sales in Turkey after utilizing video ads on Facebook.
+Pepsi noticed an 11.1% lift in in-store sales in Turkey after utilizing video ads on Facebook.
 We’ll discuss the importance of videos later in the article.

 Those examples are pretty mind-blowing.

 6. 93% of all social media marketers use Facebook ads.